PlaidCloud/website/content/en/docs/concepts/workloads/controllers/statefulset.md

 If you need to discover Pods promptly after they are created, you have a few options:

-- Query the Kubernetes API directly (for example, using a watch) rather than relying on DNS lookups.
+- Query the PlaidCloud API directly (for example, using a watch) rather than relying on DNS lookups.
-- Decrease the time of caching in your Kubernetes DNS provider (typically this means editing the config map for CoreDNS, which currently caches for 30 seconds).
+- Decrease the time of caching in your PlaidCloud DNS provider (typically this means editing the config map for CoreDNS, which currently caches for 30 seconds).

 As mentioned in the [limitations](#limitations) section, you are responsible for